justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 String getEntryKey();
 ```

 > This returns a unique identifier for the screen navigation entry.
-It may return the same value as `getCategoryKey`.
+It returns the same value as `getCategoryKey`.

 ```java
 String getScreenNavigationKey();
 ```

 > This is the same method as `getScreenNavigationKey` for the `ScreenNavigationCategory` interface.
-We have already implemented this method by returning `cp.definition.general`.
+We implemented this method by returning `cp.definition.general`.

 ```java
 void render(